Azure-Samples/iot-edge-opc-plc/README.md

 ## Pumps

 ### Address space (`--pu`)
-The option `--pu` (or `--pumps`) adds two pumps to the OPC UA address space using a trimmed subset of the OPC UA Pumps companion specification.
+The option `--pu` (or `--pumps`) adds two pumps to the OPC UA address space using the full OPC UA Pumps companion specification (which in turn loads the DI and Machinery companion specifications).
 The pumps are **DI-discoverable** and **type-discoverable**: each pump is an instance of `PumpType` and carries a DI `Identification` object, so it is reachable via the standard device topology.

 The pump objects (`Pump1`, `Pump2`) are located under the DI `DeviceSet` folder, so you can browse to them at **Objects → DeviceSet → Pump1 / Pump2**.
 Each pump contains:
 - An `Identification` object (typed as `PumpIdentificationType`) exposing the DI nameplate properties `Manufacturer`, `Model` and `SerialNumber`.
 - A `DeviceHealth` variable (data type: `DeviceHealthEnumeration`).
 - Four telemetry variables (`FlowRate`, `Pressure`, `RotationalSpeed`, `MotorTemperature`), all of type `Double`.

-### Simulation (`--pu`)
+- Four `PumpType`-conformant variables in the Pumps namespace (`VolumeFlowRate`, `RatedDifferentialPressure`, `MaximumOutletPressure`, `MaximumInletPressure`), all of type `Double`, so they are surfaced as datapoints by type-based asset discovery.
+- An `Events` folder that acts as the event notifier and declares (via `GeneratesEvent`) that it generates the custom `PumpEventType`

-When enabled, a timer fires once per second and updates the telemetry variables with new random values, and each pump raises a `PumpEventType` event carrying the current `PumpId`, `FlowRate` and `Pressure`.
-OPC UA clients can subscribe to the pump objects to receive these events.
+A timer fires once per second and updates the telemetry variables with new random values, and each pump raises a custom `PumpEventType` event — carrying the current `PumpId`, `FlowRate` and `Pressure` — sourced from the pump's `Events` folder.
+OPC UA clients can subscribe to the pump's `Events` folder to receive these events.

 ## Chaos mode
 Randomly injects errors, closes subscriptions or sessions, expires subscriptions and more.
 You can use it to test the resiliency of OPC UA clients.
 To enable start the server with the option `--chaos=True`.